 - Supports enforcement of more than 7-day minimum code for rental.

 - Brings the facility into compliance with state regulations for Transient Occupants.

 - Local oversight protecting property

 - Annual review and inspection can be used as a marketing tool on rental websites

 - Damage support through city magistrate reporting to validate claim for charging renter

 - Tenant Packet to help inform renter of neighborhood requirements

 - Does not apply if property is owner’s residence.

-- Current ordinance would require registration if the owner lives next to property
+- Current ordinance would require registration even if the owner lives next to the property.

 Why regulate short-term rentals in the first place?